New Zealand's leading mushroom grower is committed to reducing carbon emissions

 Planning for sustainability

 The GIDI project is one part of Meadow Mushrooms' sustainability plan.
 The company has moved to using more electric forklifts on site, replaced petrol tractors with electric trucks, improved the efficiency of their chilled water plant and improved insulation.
 They have also changed their growing room lights to LEDs that have been designed by Meadow Mushroom’s engineers and are considered a world first for mushroom growing.
-Together with a few other projects, the company estimates it has abated or eliminated 320 tonnes of CO2 emissions in the last two years.
+Together with a few other projects, the company estimates it abated or eliminated 320 tonnes of CO2 emissions in 2020 and 2021.

 Mushrooms are one of the most sustainably grown foods on the planet.
 They’re ready to pick in days, require minimal natural resources to grow, and the vertical farming system means they deliver one of the best yields per square metre of land in the agricultural industry.
 Meadow Mushrooms is the largest producer of fresh mushrooms in New Zealand with five sites and a team of nearly 500 people.

-The new low carbon boiler at the Hornby site will result in a reduction in carbon emissions of 38,676 tCO2 over a 25-year lifespan.
-This is an average annual carbon abatement of 1,547 tCO2e/year.
+The new low carbon boiler at the Hornby site will result in a reduction in carbon emissions of 32,675 tCO2 over a 25-year lifespan.
+This is an average annual carbon abatement of 1,307 tCO2-e/year.

 “This project is critical to our sustainability plan,” says Darren Patterson, Meadow Mushrooms’ Sustainability Manager.
 “We’ve got an ambitious plan to eliminate our fossil fuel emissions and reduce our other emissions as much as possible.
 The replacement of this diesel boiler goes a long way towards meeting that goal.”